Stijn-B/MAS/README.md

  	Optional: only use ants for parcel discovery
  - research questions and hypotheses:
  	- how do delegate ants best use pheromones?
- 	- send delegates from parcel or from model.user.owner.AGV or ...?
+ 	- send delegates from parcel or from model.user.owner.NewAGV or ...?
  	- optimize heuristic parameters
  	- how often should intention ants reconsider
  	- (how much feasibility ants per parcel should be active ?)